The Best Time to Visit Halong Bay

 Vung Vieng Fishing Village

-Floating villages like Vung Vieng and Cua Van became hubs of fishing trade, quickly growing to the point where colourful residential houses developed connections via bamboo walkways.
-Small shops, schools and even police stations popped up around the anchored villages and, once tourism started in the region, these communities became very popular for the idyllic, uncomplicated existences in which they operated.
+Floating villages like Vung Vieng and Cua Van became hubs of the fishing trade, quickly growing to the point where colorful residential houses developed connections via bamboo walkways.
+Small shops, schools, and even police stations popped up around the anchored villages and, once tourism started in the region, these communities became very popular for the idyllic, uncomplicated existences in which they operated.

 20,000 years of human habitation in Halong Bay has given rise to some wonderful, whimsical stories about the formation of its islands and caves.
 ‘Ha Long’ translates to ‘descending dragon’, named for the Mother Dragon and her children who defended the area against naval invaders by firing clumps of emerald out of their mouths to sink enemy ships.
 Upon hitting the water, these emeralds became the limestone karsts dotted around Halong Bay, and are today a constant reminder of the Mother Dragon’s power and love for her homeland, something that crops up in a multitude of other ‘Dragon vs China’ tales from around the country.